verifast/verifast-vscode/README.md

 [VeriFast](https://github.com/verifast/verifast) is a research prototype of a modular formal verification tool for C and Java programs.
 It takes as input a `.c` or `.java` file annotated with function/method preconditions and postconditions, loop invariants, data structure descriptions, mathematical definitions, and proof hints, and symbolically executes each function/method, using a separation logic-based representation of memory, to check that it complies with its specification.
 If the tool reports "0 errors found" then, barring bugs in the tool, this means that every possible execution of the program is free of illegal memory accesses and data races and complies with the provided specifications.

-This extension provides basic support for running VeriFast from Visual Studio Code.
+This extension provides support for running VeriFast from Visual Studio Code.

 ## Features